nawabahmadreshi/documentation/pages/getting-started/dashboard-guide.md

 ## Setting a custom link domain

 While you may enjoy Branch, it doesn’t mean you need to have `bnc.lt` as a part of every link you send out.
-Setting up a custom subdomain is simple.
+Setting up a custom domain or subdomain is simple.

+{% caution title="Avoid switching later" %}
+We recommend that you choose one domain or subdomain to use with Branch and stick with it, as switching can cause significant problems with your existing links.
+{% endcaution %}

-{% protip title="SSL for custom domains" %}
+{% protip title="SSL for custom domains and subdomains" %}
 Branch automatically handles HTTPS traffic for custom subdomains and root domains.
 Branch will acquire the necessary SSL certificate if you follow the simple setup instructions below.
 Branch will also automatically renew the certificates when needed.
 {% endprotip %}

+{% image src='/img/pages/getting-started/dashboard-guide/custom_link_domain.png' full center alt='configuring a custom subdomain' %}

 ### Custom SUBDOMAIN (go.branch.com)

-1. Procure a subdomain, like `get.myapp.co`.
-We recommend you use subdomains instead of root domains, and preferably a subdomain of a different domain than your website.
-We also recommend that you choose one subdomain to use with Branch and stick with it, as switching between custom subdomains can cause problems.
-1. Create a CNAME for the subdomain and point it to `custom.bnc.lt`
+1. Create a CNAME for your subdomain and point it to `custom.bnc.lt`
 1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link) on the Branch dashboard, and find the **Custom Link Domain** section.
 1. You should see a message telling you the status of your domain under the `Domain name` field.
 If you don't, please type your domain in again.
 1. Click the `Save` button.